-Reflective writing is often perceived as easy.
-You do not need to locate and reference dozens of sources or discuss complex theories in this kind of assignment, like you do in traditional essays.
+Reflective report writing is often perceived as easy.
+You do not need to locate and reference dozens of sources or discuss complex theories in this kind of assignment like you do in traditional essay writing.
 However, many students get low marks for a reflective portfolio essay or report just because they do not follow the main principles of reflective writing.
 These principles are not always explained in the assignment guidelines; professors may assume that you already know them.
 We have created this guide to answer any questions you may have on how to write a reflective assignment.

 A reflective assignment is given to see how you can learn from your experiences.
 The experience itself is not actually as important as the lessons you extract from it.
 Show your tutor that you can evaluate your actions critically – what you did right and what you did wrong, why it was successful or not.

 When the reflective report is about your learning experiences on the module, be as specific as possible.
 Simply stating that you learned a lot throughout the course is not enough.
 Name one or two of the most important things that you learned and how you are going to use them in the future.
 For example, in learning about the five conflict resolution styles, you may become willing to apply the collaborating style in your future workplace to get on better with your colleagues.

 Like with any other essay, you need to grab the reader’s attention from the start.
 To remain focused and relevant, read the assignment guidelines carefully.
 They are likely to outline the most important of your tutor’s expectations.
 You may even be given a particular experience to write about.